Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 geometry: "left=3cm,right=3cm"
 fontsize: 13pt
 ---
+**Please note that this is my own summary and not the full material, please refer to the videos/book for full explanation of the text**\
+\
 **Doctor Faustus**: Was born in Germany in Rhodes town, from a humble origin, he Studied in Wittenberg university, he was an orphan and was raised by kinsman, he mastered